gpadolina/TimeSeries-notes/TimeSeries/03 - ForecastersToolbox.md

 house will have increases over the last few decades due to inflation.
 A $200,000 house this year is not the same as a
 $200,000 house twenty years ago.
 Price indexes are often constructed by government agencies.
 For consumer goods, a common price index is the Consumer Price Index or CPI.
+#### Mathematical transformations
+If the data show variation that increases or decreases with the level of the series, then a transformation can be useful.
+For example, a logarithmic transformation is often useful.
+Logarithms are useful because they are interpretable: changes in a log value are relative (or percentage) changes on the original scale.
+Another useful feature of log transformations is that they constrain the forecasts to stay positive on the original scale.

+Sometimes other transformations are also used but not so interpretable.
+For example, square roots and cube roots can be used.
+These are called *power transformations.*

+A useful family of transformations, that includes both logarithms and power transformations, is the family of Box-cox transformations, which depend on the parameter lambda.
+The logarithm in a Box-cox transformation is always a natural logarithm or to base e.